curiouslearning/ftm-languagepacks/README.md

 ### sounds/letters
 The audio files in this folder should be named according to how words are referenced in the level xml files, i.e. 'cat.wav'

 ### sounds/feedbacks
+The asset files in this folder must have the following names:
 * amazing work.wav
 * fantastic work.wav
 * fantastic1.wav
 * great1.wav

 ### sounds/other
+The asset files in this folder must have the following names:
 * are_you_sure.wav
 * bonus_treasure.wav
 * im_angry.wav